 The file system type XFS is usually used for Object Storage installations.
 XFS provides an API to perform ILM operations which complies to the DMAPI standard.
 The DMAPI interface is also used by the two the Spectrum Archive implementations.

-BDT Media Automation GmbH implemented an open source software that is based on a specifically implemented FUSE layer and provides HSM functionality.
+FUSE.
+E.g., BDT Media Automation GmbH, a German company, implemented an open source software that is based on a specifically implemented FUSE layer and provides HSM functionality.
 This software is based on LTFS SE (LTFS Single Drive Edition).
 We could implement a similar solution with a FUSE layer but based on LTFS LE (LTFS Library Edition).

 There is a third technology that is worth being evaluated: